How do Prenuptial Agreements work in Georgia?

-Georgia does honor prenuptial agreements and they will be enforced.
-One consideration in Georgia is that this is not a community property state and the court does not consider all assets when deciding the distribution of marital property.
+Georgia honors prenuptial agreements and those prenuptial agreements will be enforced.
+One consideration is that Georgia is not a community property state and the court does not consider all assets when deciding the distribution of marital property.
 The court can only consider those assets accumulated during the marriage and then must consider equitable distribution.
 However, this can be complicated as there are issues in this consideration such as any changes in these assets that converted them to marital property.

-The second factor is whether the agreement was unconscionable.
+Another factor that will be taking into consideration is whether the agreement was unconscionable.
 This does not mean simply unfair as these agreements always deal with disparate assets.
-To be unconscionable the agreement must be one that “no sane person not acting under a delusion would make…”
+To be unconscionable the agreement must be one that “no sane person not acting under a delusion would make.”

-The third factor and most ambiguous factor is have the circumstances changed since the agreement was entered so as to make enforcement unfair and unreasonable.
-This does not simply mean that substantial increased wealth invalidates the agreement.
-The court relies on the concept of reasonable foreseeable changes.
-If all assets and properties are disclosed and both parties have a general knowledge of the others income and earning potential it is difficult to claim that a party is entitled to a greater amount because they did not think the other party would be as wealthy as they are; however, on the other hand a party that loses everything may claim that the agreement is unfair or unjust in light of the current economic realities.
+If all assets and properties are disclosed and both parties have a general knowledge of the other’s income and earning potential it is difficult to claim that a party is entitled to a greater amount because they did not think the other party would be as wealthy as they are; however, on the other hand, a party that loses everything may claim that the agreement is unfair or unjust in light of the current economic realities.

-In the end, remember you are entering into a contract with the person you are marrying by creating a prenuptial agreement; and any agreement should be prepared with the above factors in mind.
+In the end, remember you are entering into a contract with the person you are marrying.